 If you're concerned about a potential niacin overdose, talk to your doctor to make sure you're taking the correct amount.
 If you think you may have overdosed, seek medical attention immediately.

-- Daul AM, et al. Niacin toxicity resulting from urine drug test evasion scheme.
+- Daul AM, et al. Niacin toxicity resulting from urine drug test evasion.
 The Journal of Emergency Medicine.
-In press.
-Accessed March 17, 2011.
+2011;41:e65.